eugene-khyst/postgresql-event-sourcing/README.md

 ![Event sourcing](img/event-sourcing-2.svg)

-Current state of an entity can be restored by replaying all its events.
+The current state of an entity can be restored by replaying all its events.

 Event sourcing is closely related to domain-driven design (DDD) and shares some terminology.